 Here we are.
-January, 2017.
-As business leaders, this is the time of optimism and hope.
-Little has gone wrong yet.
-We can believe that this year will be a great one, delivering exceptional results.
-Except for one minor detail: Harvard Business Review tell us that most companies will only achieve 60% of their strategic intent by the end of the year.
-Do we cross our fingers and hope we reside within the minority of businesses that achieve their goals or do we intentionally increase the odds of success?
+January, 2023.
+For business leaders, a time of optimism and hope.
+Even in the midst of economic pressures, there is hope.
+Except for one minor detail: Harvard Business Review tells us that most companies will only achieve 60% of their strategic intent by the end of the year.
+What sets the winners apart?
+How do some companies excel while others are mired in mediocrity?

 I advise my clients to get intentional.
 Commit to addressing execution weakness now.
 This means fixing the things that have been nagging at us for a while.
 Whether it be a person, process or key function – deal with it.
 Business leaders instinctively know where weakness resides within the organization.
 Yet, we often tolerate these inhibitors to growth.
-We refer to these gremlins as sacred cows or the status quo.
-Whatever the term, it points to the organizational weak spots that we condone by inaction.
+We refer to these gremlins as normalized defects.
+Organizational weak spots that we condone by inaction.

-Admittedly, I’m not one for New Year resolutions because I try to adopt a new habit or shed a bad one the minute I think about it.
+Admittedly, I’m not one for New Year resolutions because I try to adopt a new habit or shed a bad one the minute I recognize it.
 Waiting until January 1st to act is, in my opinion, a form of procrastination.
 In business, procrastination can be debilitating.

 Overcoming the tendency to avoid dealing with a tough situation will position your business for exceptional performance.
 Don’t let status quo get a foothold.